jbentivegna15/Senior-Project-2018-Force-Feedback-Glove/Progress Updates.md

 Week 6:

+Joseph Bentivegna
+10/16/2017 - Recieved lab access to Prof. Shlayan's GPU cluster and began experimenting with VR setups in Unity and Unreal.

 Luka Lipovac
-10/13/2017
-Started and finished the pin assignment for the STM32F401RE that will be used on the glove board.
+10/13/2017 - Started and finished the pin assignment for the STM32F401RE that will be used on the glove board.
 The plan as of now is to use three separate SPI interfaces to communicate with the 16 planned accelerometers.
 1 of the busses will control gather data from the 6 accelerometers from the pinky and ring finger, 1 will do the same for the middle and pointer finger, and the last one will do the same with the thumb, hand, and arm.
 The glove board will communicate with our PCs over USB full-speed (2.0) testing spatial tracking, but will eventually communicate over USART to the board housed in the on desk box that is controlling the forced feedback.
 The glove board MCU will be powered by USB for now too.
 Initial schematic design has been started and will hopefully wrap up by the end of the week.